microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Solutionguide/02-multi-session-Hostpools-solution.md

 ### Task 3:
 #### Login to the session host and create image

-Login as a user with local administrative privileges (:bulb: therefore we added the role assignment "Virtual Machine Administrator Login" in Task 2)
+Login with your administrative user account avduser3 with local administrative privileges (:bulb: therefore we added the role assignment "Virtual Machine Administrator Login" in Task 2)
 You can Login either with the [AVD Webclient](https://rdweb.wvd.microsoft.com/arm/webclient/index.html) or with the [Windows Desktop Client](https://rdweb.wvd.microsoft.com/arm/webclient/index.html)

 ![Login to the session host](../Images/02-Login_session_host_1.png)